-Note: I started training my 8-year-old girl at home this year as a physical activity to keep her fit and it has now come in handy during the COVID-19 lockdown.
+Note: I started training my 8-year-old girl at home this year as a physical activity to keep her fit.
 She’s enjoying it immensely, learning the techniques and we train 45 minutes about 3 times a week.
 I figured I would write something about it for you parents out there who are thinking about signing up their kids for Muay Thai classes.
-(Once this pandemic stops.)

 A new age of martial artists is emerging.
 With martial arts events like UFC, ONE Championship, and Glory gaining popularity all over the world, more and more parents are signing their kids up for martial arts training.

 Back in the 80s and 90s, taekwondo and karate were the most popular recreational options for young children.
 That has begun to change as the general public gets informed and educated on martial arts like Muay Thai and Brazilian Jiu-Jitsu that are often more effective skills in real life or the ring.

 What was once a way out of poverty for many rural Thai children, Muay Thai has evolved to become a recreation sport for all social strata.
 A new generation of Muay Thai mums and dads now accompany their kids for weekend or after-school sessions of smashing and wrecking in the gym.
 A new generation of Muay Thai kids.

 Benefits of Muay Thai for Young Children

 As a parent myself, I know that we all hope for nothing less than the best for our children.
 Personally, I feel that nothing is more important than instilling in them the right traits and values.
 And Muay Thai is one of the best sports for this purpose.

 One of the biggest parenting challenges today is rising screen addiction.
 Due to my work as a content creator, copywriting and digital marketing, I actually spend a bulk of my time staring at screens.